MarkWme/aks-sb-workshop/03-AuthNandAuthZ.md

 This is because your cluster has AAD integration enabled and you need to authenticate using an AAD account.
 Go ahead and open [](https://microsoft.com/devicelogin) and enter the code.
 Remember your code will be different to the one documented here!
 You'll then be asked to authenticate with Azure AD.

+- Use the Azure AD account that you added to the AKS management group

 ![Azure Active Directory sign in prompt](images/03aadsignin.png)

+-